Career Trajectory

 The Bigger Picture: Leadership’s Broader Impact

 Leadership doesn’t just shape your career—it creates a ripple effect.
 By inspiring those around you, you contribute to a collaborative and thriving work environment.
 This alignment with purpose is where leadership truly shines.
-As Simon Sinek puts it, “Working hard for something we don’t care about is called stress; working hard for something we love is called passion.”
+As Simon Sinek puts it:

 When your leadership aligns with your values and vision, you create meaning not just for yourself but for those you lead.
 This purpose-driven approach enhances team dynamics, fosters innovation, and establishes a legacy that transcends individual achievements.